Prosdino95/SOFTWARE-ENGINEERING-2/DD.rst

 Frontend Endpoint Server
 ------------------------

 The frontend endpoint server's purpose is to provide REST endpoint in JSON, it is the main and only interface between the client and the server.
 The API calls will be done through HTTP and will use a token infrastructure for authentication.
 All API calls will be processed through a secure connection.
-It will also include a portion of the business logic needed by travelendar+.
+It will also include a portion of the business logic needed by Travlendar+.

 The following endpoints will be present in the first (v1) release: